-- Respiratory protective equipment (RPE) should be used to supplement the above controls where necessary eg; if good ventilation cannot be achieved, or if sanding is being carried out.
-RPE with particulate filters (with FFP3 rated protection) should be worn. - Tight fitting RPE users should be subject to face fit tests to ensure the RPE affords each individual the anticipated level of protection.
+- Risk assess the tasks and also refer to the Australian Standard AS/NZ 1715 for RPE guidance. - Respiratory protective equipment (RPE) should be used to supplement the above controls where necessary eg; if good ventilation cannot be achieved, or if sanding is being carried out.
+RPE with particulate filters (with P2 rated protection) should be worn. - Tight fitting RPE users should be subject to face fit tests to ensure the RPE affords each individual the anticipated level of protection.